4 Tips About How to Get Consistent Performance From Employees

 If you want consistent performance, give consistent praise.
 Make sure that you don't assign projects and praise based on how much you like the employee but on their performance.
 If Jane gets praised for so much as showing up, and John only gets a pat on the back for doing an outstanding job, you can bet that you won't get consistent performance out of your department.

 What you want is for everyone to do a great job all of the time, so you want to make sure you praise actual performance.
 You may like Jane better, but unless her performance is great, don't praise her.
-Hold employees to consistent standards and you'll get consistent performance.
+Hold employees to consistent standards and you'll get consistent performance in return.

 If you do these four activities well, you'll see a more consistent performance from your employees.
 Consistent performance is a win for your customers, your employees, and your business.